 2009-10 proved to be a very trying year for the 96ers and their fans.
 They team got off to a reasonably good start, and then tragedy struck.
 GK Robert Enke, who had been off on on in the national squad, was apparently going through major depression, unbeknownst to his teammates and club.
 He ended it all by jumping in front of a train.
 The whole squad went into shock and collapsed, and the season went down the toilet.
 They barely avoided relegation, and in the offseason, a complete housecleaning was necessary.

 2010 started with uncertainty, but as the season progressed, it was clear that the 96ers were going somewhere.
 The season ended with an unlikely 4th place, Hannover's highest Bundesliga placing ever.
+It seemed like Hannover was on it's way to joining the elite of german football, but they quickly fell back into their old form, and dropped from their high position.

 |Fullname|| Hannoverscher Sportverein von 1896 e.V.